traefik/traefik/docs/configuration/backends/docker.md

 - [A thread on Stack Overflow about sharing the `/var/run/docker.sock` file](https://news.ycombinator.com/item?id=17983623)
 - [To Dind or not to DinD](https://blog.loof.fr/2018/01/to-dind-or-not-do-dind.html)

-### Security Compensation
+### Workarounds

+[Traefik Enterprise Edition](https://containo.us/traefikee) is the simplest way to prevent this security issue.
+Nodes from a TraefikEE cluster are splitted into data nodes and control nodes.
+Only control nodes can access the Docker/Swarm socket.
+Data nodes, which are in charge of forwarding requests, are never connected to any orchestrator API.

-The main security compensation is to expose the Docker socket over TCP, instead of the default Unix socket file.
+Another possible workaround is to expose the Docker socket over TCP, instead of the default Unix socket file.
 It allows different implementation levels of the [AAA (Authentication, Authorization, Accounting) concepts](https://en.wikipedia.org/wiki/AAA_(computer_security)), depending on your security assessment:

 - Authentication with Client Certificates as described in [the "Protect the Docker daemon socket" page of Docker's documentation](https://docs.docker.com/engine/security/https/)